salimi-my/url-shortener/README.md

 - Statistics / analytics of links
 - Light / dark / system mode
 - Authentication using Clerk
-- MySQL, PlanetScale & Prisma for database
+- PostgreSQL, Neon & Prisma for database
 - Zustand for state management
 - Hosted in Vercel